 Loading...

 Join our resident Watts Potter Bahareh Khomeiry every Friday for a creative and inspiring hands-on pottery session, exploring a variety of exciting techniques and skills.
+In one session, make your own ceramic piece to be fired ready to use or display in your home.
 Each theme runs for two weeks, but each session is standalone, so book for just one or as many as you wish and dive into the technique of the week!

 Whether you're a beginner or have some experience, these sessions are a great opportunity to experiment, create, and refine your skills in a welcoming and sociable studio setting.